 Boundaries — and this goes for parents too.
 Un-stitch that phone from the palm of their hand, especially during meals and at bedtime.
 I shouldn’t have to mention – while driving!
 The catch… that means “parents” too!

 Parents have to lead by example.
 It’s that simple.
 (Well, not really), but it should be.

 Reminding your child that someone is watching their posts, keystrokes and their comments – they are potentially someone’s mentor whether they realize it or not.
 It could be their younger sibling, it could be their cousin or a neighbor that looks up to them.

-In a post for Gaggle, I wrote about being a Cyber-Mentor.
+In a post for my blog, I wrote about being a Cyber-Mentor.
 This is a role for all ages, and one that can benefit each party.
 It can help reduce cyberbullying and help give your child a support online when they feel hopeless – they have a peer that understands them.

 Yes, cyberbullying might be rising, but let’s start talking about how upstanders and kindness online is growing too.
 Talking is great, but let’s start doing something.

 It’s more than wearing t-shirts, wristbands or even singing songs – it’s about literally reaching out online when you see that cyber-bullet strike.
 It’s about sending a message of support to that person when you see that the are being humiliated or embarrassed.
 It’s about publicly saying to others – “that is wrong.”
 It’s about standing up against online shaming – not only talking to others about it, but doing something about it.

 Parents that assume their kids would never do that – or that their kids could never be a victim of cyberbullies, please don’t be that naïve.
 No one is immune.
 No one.

 In conclusion: Cyberbullying and online hate is on the rise.
 We will combat it through empathy and kindness.
 Parents and their children need to start engaging in more conversations and role playing about this important topic as well as other digital trends.
 Turning the talk into action!